 Requirements and Documents

 We evaluate applicants for the 1-Year Advanced Filmmaking Program holistically.
-In addition to your showreel and CV, we also request a Letter of Motivation and one Recommendation Letter from a previous tutor, mentor, or filmmaking colleague.
+In addition to your showreel and CV, we also request a letter of motivation and one recommendation letter from a previous tutor, mentor, or filmmaking colleague.
 Finally, we invite you for an interview to better understand your previous experience in film and your goals as a filmmaker.
+Please choose your specialisation in the online application form.

-Advanced 1-Year Filmmaking
+1-Year Filmmaking Program (Advanced)

 Specialization: Directing, Camera, Production, Post-production, Scriptwriting, Documentary